tobiasvl/tobiasvl.github.io/_posts/2020-06-09-space-invaders.md

 Usually, this means that one CRT "pixel" is slightly wider than it's tall.
 The height is one scanline, which can be translated into one pixel, but the width can be more than that.
 That's the case for _Space Invaders_.
 Because its resolution of 256 x 224 isn't quite 4:3 like the monitor, the image gets stretched vertically as each pixel occupies a little more of the horizontal scanline.

 Note that since the CRT monitor in _Space Invaders_ is rotated, one pixel is in fact slightly _taller than wide_ instead, after rotation.
 This means that the iconic crab-like space invader looks too squat and flat in many emulators, for example.
-The enemies should in fact look more square.
+The enemies should look more or less square.

 Scanlines
 ---------